 1. Choose the Right Data Structures

-, and other collections based on your access patterns.
-Avoid unnecessary boxing/unboxing. - Avoid Linq for large datasets: Although LINQ makes code more readable, it can add overhead for large datasets.
+- Avoid Linq for large datasets: Although LINQ makes code more readable, it can add overhead for large datasets.
 For critical paths, replace LINQ queries with traditional loops.

 - Use Span<T> and Memory<T>: These are high-performance abstractions that minimize memory allocations and provide better performance than traditional collections for scenarios involving slices of data or memory manipulation.